 Paying less wage tax and national insurance contributions

-Sometimes you may apply a credit to some of your employees’ contributions.
-With a credit you pay less wage tax and national insurance contributions.
+In some cases you do not have to pay the full amount of the wage tax deduction.
 For example, if your employee carries out research and development work, you may be eligible for the WBSO R&D tax credit.
-Read more about tax credits in step 26 Afdrachtverminderingen of the Payroll Taxes Handbook (Handboek Loonheffingen, pdf, in Dutch).
+Read more about tax credits in chapter 26 Afdrachtverminderingen of the Payroll Taxes Handbook (Handboek Loonheffingen, pdf, in Dutch).

 Check your employee's identity

 Make sure you have all the necessary information before they start working for you.
-If verification of the employee’s identity is not, or not completely, possible, you will have to apply the so-called anonymous rate (anoniementarief).
+Are you unable to properly establish the identity of your employee?
+Or does your employee not give his name, address, place of residence, and social security number?
+Then you will have to apply the so-called anonymous rate (anoniementarief).

 Keep payroll records